This article was updated on December 7, 2021.

 - Create special gift packages for each gift card – If you can create more of an experience around buying and gifting a gift card, people might be more willing to purchase them.
 This could be as simple as a fancy note that goes with it or something thematically tied to your product or service.

 - Use them as customer rewards – Some shops offer a “buy 9 and get the 10th free” stamp card.
-Instead of this, you can offer gift cards, starting at $5, for continued patronage.
+Instead of this, you can offer gift cards, starting at $5, for continued patronage from shoppers.

 Once you’ve ordered your physical gift cards or set up your e-gift card system – and you’ve come up with some creative ways to offer them – it’s time to let the people know.
 Like any new initiative, you want the messaging to be universal across all your platforms.
 That includes: